LamaWaffle/100-Days-of-Code-2024/Notes/readme.md

 # Just need to add an 'f' and variable inside {}:
 print(f"Your score is {score}, your height is {height} and are you winning? {is_winning}")

+# For Floats, you can also specify how many decimal places you want to round to.
+print(f{amount:.2f})        # This will round to 2 decimal places.
 ```

 <br>